Kiyotoko/raw-rebalance-submod/RaW Credits.md

 - Assets tagged with `Commissioned` are commissioned or contain commissioned work.
 The RaW Team has written and exclusive permission to distribute their work for Republic at War solely.
 - Assets tagged with `Replaced` got updated from version 1.3.x.
+- Assets with a different mod listed such as `AotR` or `Remake: Clone Wars Holdouts` we ask you reach out to them regarding use of their asset.

 *Assets used from versions 1.0 to 1.3.x remain free to use as long as the below guidelines are met.*